egison/egison/README.md

 ### Demonstration

 We can do non-linear pattern-matching against unfree data types with Egison.
-Following code is the program that determins poker-hands written in Egison.
+The following code is the program that determins poker-hands written in Egison.
 All hands are expressed in a single pattern.

 ```